KarMiles/physio-clinic/README.md

 ## 2.ii.
 Potential features <a name='features-next'></a>
 Features
  - Wider array of ways to signup and login, e.g. via social media, Google,
- - Schedule system for employees,
+ - Scheduling system for employees,
  - Automated booking process,
  - Graphic representation of poll results.

 ___

  # 3. Testing <a name="testing"></a>

+**Browser compatibility**

+The website was tested on browsers:
+- Google Chrome
+- Microsoft Edge
+- Mozilla Firefox
+- Opera

+TODO: Test final version

 ## 3.i.
 User story testing  <a name="user-story-testing"></a>